clayton-grey/GMUS/README.md

 Cover art is extracted and cached during scans with embedded artwork preferred over folder artwork.
 The macOS integration reuses that cached art for Now Playing metadata and track-change overlays.
-In-terminal art display is deferred to a future companion/widget or protocol-backed solution so the core TUI stays light and stable.
+The terminal UI stays text-focused, with artwork handled by CLI commands and platform integrations.